jackmcc08/CV/README.md

 Hi!
 My name is Jack McCarthy and I am currently multiclassing as a programmer.
 I am a logical and organised thinker who is experienced at managing projects, good at working under pressure and a great team player.
 After 8 years in the energy industry as a procurement professional negotiating goods and services contracts, I am now looking to put my time and effort into creating programs which are fun and easy to use (especially after having to use industry standard procurement programs!).

 My programming journey started in 2020 with freecodecamp and codecademy courses, before deciding to take the plunge in 2021 when I left my job and signed up to the Makers Academy Bootcamp.
-My experience at the Academy has been a fantastic and intense experience where I have built awesome projects with various different technologies including Ruby-on-Rails and React.js.
+My experience at the Academy has been a fantastic and intense experience where I have built awesome projects with various technologies including Ruby-on-Rails and React.js.
 Four of these have been group projects where we used Agile working practices, delivering fully functioning programs in short timeframes, often while learning new technologies.

 My time at Makers has left me feeling ready to learn any tech stack and take on any challenge.
-I am looking forward to becoming a full-fledged softwware engineer and continue my learning journey.
+I am looking forward to becoming a full-fledged software engineer and continue my learning journey.
 Please check out some of my work below.

 ## Projects